 Other disruptions occur when persons who have critical information delay to respond to requests.
 For instance, if an employer or referee fails to return phone calls, delays to reply emails or ignores correspondences requesting for info; the background checking process can be severely slowed down.

 In a nutshell, these are the 5 major reasons why background checks sometimes delay.
 Others include international challenges, poor timing of submissions (e.g. submitting background check requests on a Friday) and contracting a poorly equipped background checking company.
 The bottom line is that there are a ton causes of background check delays.
 Some of them can be mitigated by proper planning.
 For those which are unavoidable, the only remedy is to hire a decent background check company.
-Crimcheck will keep the staffing agency informed on any possible delays.
+Crimcheck will keep the staffing agency informed on any staffing agency background check delays.